The first chronicle

 Fashion Victims – 24th April 2013 – 8.45 AM – Rana Plaza, Garment Factory, Savar Bangladesh.

 Background of the case

 The organization was aware of the poor condition of the building.
 Yet, they decided to ignore it and compelled more than 3000 reluctant workers to enter the factory and work.
-The incident recorded death of 1179 persons and injured approximately 2500.
+The incident recorded the death of 1179 persons and injured approximately 2500.
 The investigation revealed many other irregularities.
-The entity has built this edifice primarily for a organization’s commercial use.
-Once transformed into a factory by the owner Mr Sohel Rana, he decided to add 4 floors to it and generators on the roof to mitigate common electricity cuts issues.
+The entity has built this edifice primarily for an organization’s commercial use.
+Once transformed into a factory by the owner Mr. Sohel Rana, he decided to add 4 floors to it and generators on the roof to mitigate common electricity cuts issues.
 Thus, a few days before the tragedy, the building had been certified as compliant and safe by one of the managers of the factory, most probably under the pressure of the bosses.

 Were the steps taken was enough to tackle such events in future?
 We can only encourage the buyers, retailers, garment association and factories to be more respectful to the workers and insist on their safety and well-being.

 Involvement of around 18 million vehicles was declared as the biggest scandal of the automotive industry.
 Volkswagen purposely decided to hide the emissions (NOx, CO2) of their vehicles using a software.
 Moreover, it was able to recognize the timing of the emission tests and changed according to the settings to match the United States Environmental Protection Agency (EPA) limits.